-Field quality control samples are typically collected for 10% of all samples collected; this means 1 in 10 samples.
-In 2011, one set of field QC samples will be collected from the West Fork of the Madison Lower site which will serve as QC for all 5 sets of samples collected for all 5 streams in 2011.
-In 2012, one set of field QC samples will be collected for each stream for each of the two sampling days which will result in 2 QC set for each 6 sets of samples collected.
-This QC sample collection plan will result in greater than a 10% QC for the project as a whole.
+In 2011, Field quality control samples were collected for 10% of all samples collected; this means 1 in 10 samples.
+In 2012, QC samples will be collected for 33% (1 in 3) of all samples collected in the July and September events.
+This totals to 4 QC samples taken at each stream during July and September .
 Each set of field QC samples will include a blank and a duplicate for each analyte being sampled for.
 Accuracy for field QC samples will be assessed by ensuring that blank samples return values less than the data quality indicator criteria specified in Table 7.
 If a blank sample returns a result greater than the threshold, all data for that parameter from that batch of samples may need to be qualified.
 The exception is that data with a value greater than 10 times the detected value in the blank does not need to be qualified.
 Precision for field QC samples will be assessed by ensuring that relative percent difference (RPD) between duplicates is less than 25%.
 RPD is calculated using the equation below.
 In addition to these accuracy/precision checks, it will be necessary to check that all samples were processed within their specified hold times.